Fcmam5/state-of-dz-swe-2024/website/docs/insights/cloud-and-devops.md

 To close that gap, some companies are trying to solve the problem in different ways:

-### Hiring experts from abroad

-Yassir, being one of the most mature tech startups in the country faces several technical challenges.
-With their reputation and their market shares at risk (TBD: find better words).
+- **Hunting for top talents**: Despite of the high competition in attracting "confirmed" experts, we see that some Algerian companies and startups could hire (or partner with) some of Algeria's top talents in certain fields.

-Yassir is expending to other countries and hiring engineers from different countries, when asking [Yassir's Berlin Tech Hub](https://medium.com/@Yassirtech/why-has-yassir-launched-a-tech-hub-in-berlin-e2f9bc1ce464) (aka.
+- **Hiring experts from abroad**: Some companies like Yassir are expending and hiring engineering from different countries.
+When we asked [Yassir's Berlin Tech Hub](https://medium.com/@Yassirtech/why-has-yassir-launched-a-tech-hub-in-berlin-e2f9bc1ce464) (aka.
 Yassir GmbH) management: why Berlin?
 Why not hiring Algerians who live in Algeria?
 We learned that the company is trying to get seniors and experts who had long years of hands-on experience, and that's most likely easier to find in a technology hub like Berlin.

-The company also hunt for top Algerian talents in DevOps field, Walid0

-### Upsklling and training local talents

-TBD: hiring interns
+- **Upskilling and investing in training**: Some companies invest in upskilling their developers and shaping their DevOps culture, while others focus on training interns and juniors in infrastructure and SRE skills.

 ## Most used tools according to our survey

+Our survey covered some DevOps/Infrastructure related topics with few questions, and below are some of our findings.

 ### VCS: Git is the most used one (no surprise), `nothing` is in second place